sanhaus/control-panel.en/help/api/using/setting-up-api-access.md

 1. **Exchange your JWT for an Access Token** through a POST request.
 This Access Token will have to be used in each header of your API requests.

+>[!NOTE]
+>
-<aside class="notice">To establish a secure service-to-service Adobe I/O API session, you must create a JSON Web Token (JWT) that encapsulates the identity of your integration, and exchange it for an access token.
+>To establish a secure service-to-service Adobe I/O API session, you must create a JSON Web Token (JWT) that encapsulates the identity of your integration, and exchange it for an access token.
 Every request to an Adobe service must include the access token in the Authorization header, along with the API Key (Client ID) that was generated when you created the integration in the Adobe I/O Console.